 Ben is in his 20th year of service in the Australian Army where he serves as a medic.
 During this time, he has worked with some of Australia’s most elite forces and has served on operations in East Timor, Afghanistan and Iraq.

 Ben’s professional interests lie in the development of TCCC for military first responders, and the cross over of lessons learnt on the battlefield into the domestic law enforcement spectrum.

-Dr Marty Graves
+Lieutenant Colonel (Dr) Marty Graves